flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-enterprise-or-cloud.md

 To get started, simply place your Terraform Cloud token in a Kubernetes Secret and specify it in the `spec.cliConfigSecretRef` field of the Terraform CR.
-The `spec.cloud` cloud specifies the organization and workspace name.
+The `spec.cloud` field specifies the organization and workspace name.

 ## Terraform Enterprise